peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Xor(
         PeterO.Numbers.EInteger other);

-Finds the exclusive "or" of two arbitrary-precision integer objects.
-Each arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) for the purposes of this operator.
+Does an exclusive OR (XOR) operation between this arbitrary-precision integer and another one.

 <b>Parameters:</b>

- * <i>other</i>: An arbitrary-precision integer.
+ * <i>other</i>: Another arbitrary-precision integer that participates in the operation.

 <b>Return Value:</b>

 An arbitrary-precision integer in which each bit is set if the corresponding bit is set in one input integer but not in the other.
+For example, in binary, 11010 XOR 01001 = 10011 (or in decimal, 26 XOR 9 = 19).
+This method uses the two's complement form of negative integers (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).
+For example, in binary, ...11101101 XOR 00011 = ...11101110 (or in decimal, -19 XOR 3 = -18).

 <b>Exceptions:</b>